closemarketing/formscrm/readme.txt

 [Official Repository GitHub](https://github.com/closemarketing/formscrm/)

 == Changelog ==
+= 3.15.1 =
+*  Added: Support to multiple feeds in GravityForms for Clientify.

 = 3.15.0 =
 *  Added: New widget in GravityForms Entries to resend the lead to CRM.
 *  Added: New field Disclaimer in Clientify.